Helpmates: Colorization

-Helpmates holds the distinction of being the first black-and-white film subjected to the process of film colorization.
-The pioneering endeavor commenced in 1983 under the auspices of Colorization, Inc., a subsidiary of Hal Roach Studios.
+Helpmates was colorized in 1983 under the auspices of Colorization, Inc., a subsidiary of Hal Roach Studios.
 Its inaugural public exhibition occurred at the 1984 International Helpmates Convention, organized by The Sons of the Desert, a Laurel and Hardy appreciation society.

 The foray into colorization proved to be a lucrative venture for Hal Roach Studios, prompting the subsequent release of the colorized rendition of Way Out West on VHS and Betamax formats under the Hal Roach Studios Film Classics label.
 Helpmates received similar treatment, alongside The Music Box, in 1986.
-The technology notably employed in this early colorization process exhibited notable limitations compared to modern iterations, resulting in discernible continuity errors and extravagant color schemes.

 Despite its commercial success, the colorization of Laurel and Hardy films was met with criticism.
 Foremost among the grievances was the alteration or outright removal of entire scenes, thereby compromising the integrity and essence of the original films.
 In Helpmates, significant modifications included condensing the panning shots of the party debris within Ollie's residence into freeze-frame stills and substantial editing of the pivotal phone conversation between Stan and Ollie regarding Stan's absence from the party due to concerns over hydrophosphates.
 The most contentious alteration involved the deletion of the scene wherein Ollie inadvertently crashes his head through a dresser drawer after Stan's discovery of a handkerchief.

 Despite its completion in 1984, the colorized version of Helpmates was formally copyrighted in 1986.
 This discrepancy underscores the nuanced timeline of its production and subsequent public release, amidst both commercial success and critical scrutiny.

-Filming Locations

-The bulk of the film was made on the sound stages of the Hal Roach Studios at 8820 West Washington Blvd in Culver City, California.

-The final scene where Mr. Hardy's house has burned down was filmed across the street from 8876 Carson Street (which appears as an empty lot in the film).